hungchicheng/pixi-slot-engine/README.md

 - **Easing**: We use `Back.out(0.5)` to create the characteristic recoil/overshoot effect when the reel lands on the target.
 - **Implementation**: The `AnimationSystem` calculates the final resting position and delegates the tweening math to GSAP for silky smooth 60fps easing curves.

+#### 4. Coin Particle System

+A particle effect system that triggers when winning lines are detected.
+Uses object pooling for optimal performance.

+- **Graphics**: Programmatically generated yellow circle graphics (no image assets)
+- **Behavior**: Particles fall from top center of screen with horizontal spread
+- **State Management**: Integrated with slot-engine's `hasJustWon` state to prevent triggering on initial load or config changes
+- **Object Pooling**: Reuses particle objects to minimize garbage collection

 ### XState State Machine